pantelis/artificial-intelligence/_sources/aiml-common/lectures/rse/recursive-state-estimation/index.md

 * Introduce the time index $t$ explicitly in the aforementioned state evolution as represented via a graphical model.

 The perception subsystem, that processes sensor data produces noisy estimates (object detections etc.) - these can be attributed to the algorithmic elements of the subsystem or to imperfections in the sensors themselves.
 The model that captures the perception pipeline from sensors to estimates will be called _measurement model_ or _sensor model_.
 So in summary we have two abstractions / models that we need to be concerned about: the transition model of the environment state and the sensor model.

 Such expansion, will allow us to form using the Bayes rule, perhaps one of the most important contributions to the probabilistic modeling of dynamical systems: the recursive state estimator also known as _Bayes filter_ that affords the agent the ability to maintain an internal _belief_ of the current state of the environment.

+In a subsequent chapter we will enhance the model to include past _actions_ rather than just past percepts.

 ## Bayes Filter